Frances Fuller Victor

-Frances Auretta Fuller (Barritt) Victor (pen names: Florence Fane, Dorothy D.) (May 23, 1826 – November 14, 1902) was an American historian and historical novelist.
-She has been described as "the first Oregon historian to gain regional and national attention."
-She was known for her books about the West and especially Oregon history.
+Frances Auretta Victor (née Fuller; formerly Barritt; pen names: Florence Fane, Dorothy D.) (May 23, 1826 – November 14, 1902) was an American historian and historical novelist.
+She was known for her books about western United States, and especially Oregon history.

-Life
+Early life

-She was born as Frances Auretta Fuller in Rome, New York, in 1826, and was the eldest of five sisters.
+She was born as Frances Auretta Fuller in Rome, New York, on May 23, 1826, the eldest of five sisters.
 She was a "close relative" of judge Reuben H. Walworth.
+Frances Fuller was educated in a ladies' seminary in Wooster, Ohio.

 She and her sister Metta Victoria Fuller became widely known for their writing while growing up in Ohio and Pennsylvania.
-Frances Fuller was educated in a ladies' seminary in Wooster, Ohio.
 The sisters both published stories and poems in the Home Journal, published by Morris & Willis.
 In 1848 the sisters moved together to New York City.